On same field he was injured in 2018, Will Dissly leads all Seahawks receivers vs. Cardinals

 For Will Dissly, there was no reason to try to pretend that this wasn’t where the worst injury of his football career had occurred, one that gave him a few brief moments of wondering if he’d ever play again.

-Instead, as he walked on to the field at State Farm Stadium almost a year to the day from when he had torn the patellar tendon in his right knee — he suffered the injury on Sept.
+Instead, as he walked onto the field at State Farm Stadium almost a year to the day from when he had torn the patellar tendon in his right knee — he suffered the injury on Sept.
 30, 2018 — Dissly decided to meet it head on.

 During warmups, Dissly lined up near the same spot on the field and ran the same route on which he had been injured.